Edgar Bronfman Sr.

 Edgar Miles Bronfman (June 20, 1929 – December 21, 2013) was a Canadian-American businessman.
 He worked for his family's distilled beverage firm, Seagram, eventually becoming president, treasurer and CEO.
-As president of the World Jewish Congress, Bronfman is especially remembered for initiating diplomacy with the Soviet Union, which resulted in legitimizing the Hebrew language in the USSR, and contributed to Soviet Jews being legally able to practice their own religion, as well as immigrate to Israel.
+As president of the World Jewish Congress, Bronfman initiated diplomacy with the Soviet Union, which resulted in the Soviet government legitimizing the Hebrew language in the USSR and contributed to Soviet Jews being legally able to practice their religion and immigrate to Israel.

 Biography

-Bronfman was born into the Jewish-Canadian Bronfman family in Montreal, the son of Samuel Bronfman, a Russian who had emigrated to Canada with his parents, and Saidye Rosner Bronfman, a native of Manitoba born to Eastern European immigrants.
+Bronfman was born into the Jewish-Canadian Bronfman family in Montreal, the son of Samuel Bronfman, a Russian who had immigrated to Canada with his parents, and Saidye Rosner Bronfman, a native of Manitoba born to Eastern European immigrants.
 They raised their four children in Montreal.

 In 1925, Sam and his brother, Allan, built the family's first liquor distillery near Montreal.
 They later bought a distillery owned by the Seagram family and incorporated the name.
 The U.S. subsidiary of the Seagram Company Ltd. opened in 1933; Edgar Bronfman would later take charge of the subsidiary.

 Bronfman had two older sisters: architect Phyllis Lambert, and Minda de Gunzburg, who married Baron Alain de Gunzburg (1925–2004), a great grandson of Joseph Günzburg.
 Bronfman also had a younger brother, Charles Bronfman.
 The Bronfmans "kept a kosher home, and the children received religious schooling on weekends.
-During the week, Edgar and his younger brother, Charles, were among a handful of Jews sent to private Anglophone schools, where they attended chapel and ate pork."
+During the week, Edgar and Charles were among a handful of Jews sent to private Anglophone schools, where they attended chapel and ate pork."

 Bronfman attended Selwyn House School in Montreal, and Trinity College School in Port Hope, Ontario, Canada.
 He next attended Williams College, then transferred to McGill University, where he graduated in 1951 with a bachelor's degree in commerce.